wadelau/wadelau.github.io/hanjst/hanjst-seo.md

 ```

-And it can be even better with pseudo static link as below by introducing an .htaccess file in server-side.
+And it can be even better with pseudo static links as below by introducing an .htaccess file in server-side, which in charge of translating th.

 ```html
 ...